 DIY Edging Ideas

 Creating a neat edge with materials like bricks or wood can give your driveway a polished look.
 I love using reclaimed wood for a rustic edge that’s both functional and stylish.
+You can also explore various wood timber garden edging ideas to tie your whole landscape together.

 Gravel Grids for Stability

 Using gravel grids is a game-changer if you’re aiming for a stable and durable driveway.
 I’ve used these before, and trust me, they keep the gravel neatly in place and prevent shifting.
+If you have leftover gravel, it can also be repurposed for raised garden bed drainage.

 Step-by-Step Process